Last Updated on

 - Any over-ear headphones with impedance over 32 ohms will benefit from an amplifier.

-Volume Increasing App
+2. Use A Volume Increasing App

 The first thing to check here is your volume limitation on your device.
 All devices these days come preset with volume output limitations to prevent accidental ear damage.